osposweb/osposweb.github.io/OSPOS-development-index.md

 ## Development code tips and help

-Before read this section, remenber that must take care of the information in the [Technology and Architecture](#tech-architecture) section above.
+Before you read this section, remember that must take care of the information in the [Technology and Architecture](#tech-architecture) section above.
 Some important information to start coding and make usefully changes in the project:

   * [Workflow Contributions](#workflow-contributions)
   * [Code and API Documentation](#code-and-api-documentation)